Know Your Healthy Weight Basics

 - Eat a variety of vegetables.
 Vegetables of different colors provide different nutrients.
 Try to include a rainbow of red-, green-, and orange-colored veggies on your plate whenever possible.
 For red, think beets or red bell peppers.
 Green could include broccoli or spinach.
 Carrots or sweet potatoes are good choices for orange.

 - Keep healthy snacks on hand.
 The key to a healthy snack?
 Think low fat and low sugar.
 But that does not mean healthy foods have to be low in taste.
-Fresh fruit, low-fat yogurt, and air-popped popcorn are healthy but flavorful choices.
+Fresh fruit, low-fat cheese, and high-fiber, low-sugar cereal are healthy but flavorful choices.
 Eating healthy snacks such as these actually can help control hunger and prevent overeating.

 - Watch your portions.
 Pay attention to serving sizes on food labels.
 Consider serving food on a plate instead of snacking directly from a bag or container—this can often lead to overeating.